Likelipop/Likelipop/README.md

 ### 🎓 Data Science Student at VNU-HCM University of Science

-I am a Data Science student passionate about building robust data pipelines and developing intelligent systems.
+I am a Data Science student passionate about create creative stuff.
-My current focus is on create creative stuff.
+My current focus is on LLM.

 ### 🏗 Key Projects